Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Implementations of the abstract neural network architectures

 We will show three numerical experiments.
 In these experiments, we assume the coefficients $\Cpp,\Cxx,\Cxp,\Muu,\Mxx,\Mxu, \Af,\Bf$ satisfy the assumptions (A1)-(A2).
 The first example is shown in Sec.~\ref{subsec: test_const}, which has constant coefficients.
 The second example is shown in Sec.~\ref{subsec: test_tdep}, whose coefficients depend on the time variable.
 And the third example is shown in Sec.~\ref{subsec: test_newton}, which is a slightly modified version of the HJ PDE~\eqref{eqt: HJ_quadratic_terminal} and the optimal control problem~\eqref{eqt: optctrl_quadratic} considered in this paper.

 In each example, we use the deep Resnet implementation depicted in Fig.~\ref{fig: nn_V_RK4} to solve the viscosity solution to the HJ PDEs and the value function in the optimal control problems at different time $t$.
-For different time horizon $T$, we solve the corresponding optimal controls and optimal trajectories with different initial position $\bx_0$ using the feedback optimal control which is computed using the deep Resnet neural network implementation depicted in Fig.~\ref{fig: nn_u_RK4}.
+For different terminal time $T$, we solve the corresponding optimal controls and optimal trajectories with different initial position $\bx_0$ by the method described in Remark~\ref{rem:compute_control} using the deep Resnet neural network implementation depicted in Fig.~\ref{fig: nn_u_RK4}.
+If not mentioned explicitly, we use $40$ Runge-Kutta layers to compute the viscosity solution $\VNN$ and $400$ Runge-Kutta layers to compute the optimal controls and optimal trajectories.